Sonicare vs. Oral-b: Which brand is more effective? | Which brand’s toothbrushes are better at removing dental plaque and improving gum health?

 “To compare the efficacy of rotating-oscillating heads (like Oral-b) VS sonic (like Sonicare) action heads powered toothbrushes on plaque accumulation and gingival inflammation.”

 Step 2 – They’ll then sort through published research.
-In this case, only studies published from 2009 up to March of 2019 were considered.
+In this case, only studies published from 2009 up to March 2019 were considered.

 Step 3 – They will then select from all of the studies they’ve discovered only those that meet their inclusion criteria.
 (That includes issues like, does the study have a valid design?
 And, what level of bias is associated with the study?)